This 4-step framework showcases how to buy websites. The steps include the business model, due diligence, finding sites for sale, and valuations.

 That's why brokers and marketplaces have their place when buying and selling websites.

-Check out these detailed guides on how and where to find content sites for sale:
+Check out these detailed guides for each business model:

 For further details, read the following guides: